 Tensions in the region between the two states have been heating up.
 China has been conducting military exercises and war games in and around the territorial space of Taiwan, after sensing that the government in Taipei is leading the country to a formal declaration of independence.

 Currently, China has warned that a declaration of independence by Taiwan could lead to war within the region.
 Therefore, and perhaps unsurprisingly, the US has pledged its support for Taiwan, sending an aircraft carrier group to patrol the South China Sea in reaction to China’s military maneuvers.
 Similarly, the Australian Defence Forces have sent ships and aircraft to the region, to monitor the situation.
 It is uncertain whether Australia and America are going to have joint exercises in the coming days.

 United States of America

 Joe Biden became the 46th president of the USA on 20th January.
 Before this, events such as the Capitol riots and the call to action to have mass protests against the election’s validity in every state capital are evidence of a divided nation.

 Although the inauguration ceremony in Washington DC ran, for the most part, smoothly with the noticeable absence of Trump and his followers, the lack of Trump[ism] should not be overlooked.

 The divisive nature of the last four years coupled with the elections has fermented and split the country.
-The rise of QAnon and other far-right groups has led the FBI and other domestic security organisations to look at the very credible threat from far-right domestic terrorism.
-It is yet to be seen whether the Biden administration will have a Hawk or a Dove approach to governing the US, but his history in politics suggest he will be more of Dove-like, but with states such as China and Russia his stance could change.
+The rise of QAnon and other far-right groups has led the FBI and other domestic security organizations to look at the very credible threat from far-right domestic terrorism.
+It is yet to be seen whether the Biden administration will have a Hawk or a Dove approach to governing the US, but his history in politics suggests he will be more Dove-like, but with states such as China and Russia his stance could change.